lushaojia/CoV2-genome-analysis/notebooks/3-correlation-distance-genomic-variation.md

 ```
 * * *
 ### Conclusion
-Briefly put, the above analyses suggest that there is a faint, positive correlation between the distance from the location of where a SARS-CoV2 sample was collected to the origin and the extent to which the SARS-CoV2 from the samples differ genetically.
+Briefly put, the above analyses suggest that there is a faint, positive correlation between the distance from the location of where a SARS-CoV2 sample was collected to the origin and the extent to which the samples differ genetically from that of the earliest reported U.S. COVID-19 case.
 In other words, the farther away from the origin a sample is at the time of its collection, the more different it is genetically from the SARS-CoV2 that started the outbreak in the U.S.